11 actors who regret their famous movie roles

 “What is your biggest regret?”

-This might be one of the most obvious questions a journalist can ask an actor, but the answer can often be very revealing.
+This might be one of the most obvious questions from a journalist to an actor, but the answer can often be very revealing.

-Just because an actor stars in an acclaimed movie doesn’t necessarily mean they’ll remember it positively.
-In fact, it seems that some actors are even more critical of their own appearance in films that are good due to the high quality of other aspects.
+Just because an actor stars in an acclaimed movie does not necessarily mean that he or she remembers it positively.
+In fact, it seems that some actors are even more critical of their own participation in films that are good due to the high quality of other aspects.

 Here are 11 actors who expressed regret for their roles in certain movies.